12 Smart Ways to Save Money on Groceries Without Sacrificing Quality

 Body

-• Avoid buying items on shelves at eye level.
+Avoid items placed at eye level.
 Sure, they’re easier to get to—and that’s why grocers put them there!
-Better buys are usually found on the highest and lowest shelves.
+Better buys are usually found on the highest and lowest shelves

-• Avoid special displays at the ends of supermarket aisles.
+Special displays at aisle ends often look like bargains but aren’t always the best value.
 Many times, grocers doctor up those areas to make the items look as though they’re on sale.

-The typical shopping strategy to to shop around for deals.
-But we find an easier way is to simply reduce the amount of time you spend food shopping is to pick one store you like and always do your shopping there.
+The typical shopping strategy is to shop around for deals.
+But we find an easier way is to simply reduce the amount of time you spend food shopping, by picking one store you like and always doing your shopping there.
 Once you’re familiar with the layout of the store, you’ll be able to find what you need quickly.
 Knowing where to go also decreases the chances of making impulse purchases, the bane of the bargain hunter.

 If you have a hard time sticking to your shopping list, try eating just before you head to the grocery store.
 Shopping on an empty stomach makes everything look good.
 Your willpower is likely to be a lot stronger if you plan your shopping trip for after a meal.